mattwidmann/metalsmith-copy/README.md

 - `extension` is an extension (starting with `.`) that replaces the file's current last extension.
 - `directory` is a directory relative to the build directory for the new file to be copied.
 - `transform` supercedes both `extension` and `directory` and is a function which takes one argument (the path to the file being copied) and returns a new path for the file to be copied to.
+- `move` is boolean value indication files should be moved instead of copied.

 ## Use Cases